apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>reloadOptions indicates whether the process supports reload.
-if set, the controller will determine the behavior of the engine instance based on the configuration templates, restart or reload depending on whether any parameters in the StaticParameters have been modified.</p>
+<p>reloadOptions indicates whether the process supports reload.<br />if set, the controller will determine the behavior of the engine instance based on the configuration templates,<br />restart or reload depending on whether any parameters in the StaticParameters have been modified.</p><br />
 </td>
 </tr>
 <tr>